Green Party of England and Wales: Bartley and Berry (2018–2021)

-Denyer and Ramsay (2021–present)
+Denyer and Ramsay (2021–2025)

-The Bristol councillor Carla Denyer and the former deputy leader Adrian Ramsay were elected as co-leaders on 1 October 2021.
-Ramsay stated that "People are looking for a positive alternative to the establishment parties, and finding it in the Greens"; in the first national electoral test of the new leadership in the local elections held in May 2022 the Green Party made a net gain of 71 seats - including in both Conservative and Labour "safe seats".
+The Bristol councillor, Carla Denyer and the former deputy leader, Adrian Ramsay were elected as co-leaders on 1 October 2021.
+Ramsay stated that "People are looking for a positive alternative to the establishment parties, and finding it in the Greens"; in the first national electoral test of the new leadership in the 2022 local elections the Green Party made a net gain of 71 seats – including in both Conservative and Labour "safe seats".

 On 7 September 2022, it was announced that Zack Polanski had been elected as the party's new deputy leader, defeating three election opponents and replacing Amelia Womack, who chose not to re-stand for the position in the election.

-In October 2022, at their national conference the Scottish Greens voted to sever ties with the Green Party of England and Wales, specially over the issues of transphobia.
+In October 2022, at their national conference the Scottish Greens voted to sever ties with the Green Party of England and Wales, specially over the issue of transphobia.
+In response the Green Party of England and Wales said that trans rights are human rights, that it has strong policies of trans inclusion and that a goal of the party is to be welcoming, inclusive and promote diversity.
+The party also said it would continue to support the rights of trans people, women and oppressed groups.
+The LGBTIQA+ Greens also responded by saying it would "continue to fight transphobia".

+At the 2023 local elections, the Green Party gained more than 200 councillors across England, and won majority control of Mid Suffolk District Council, the party's first ever council majority.
+Despite losing control of Brighton and Hove City Council, the Greens became the largest party on East Hertfordshire District Council, Warwick District Council and Lewes District Council.
+2023 saw the party's best ever results in a local election.